sedovalx/openssl-scripts/README.md

 ## Also

-You can convert the certificate and the key files into `pfx` format that is usually preferrable on Windows.
-Just use the command
+You can convert the certificate and the key files into `pfx` format that is a container for a certificate and the private key of this certificate.
+Just run the command

 ```
 $ ./bin/convert_pem_to_pfx.sh server "Arbitrary description of the certificate"